This easy frittata is gluten-free, dairy-free, and helps you use up all those veggies! No food waste!

 - In a large skillet, heat oil over medium heat.
 Saute onion (If using potatoes or peppers, add these here too) until translucent.

-- Add any other vegetables and cook until soft but not completely cooked through.
+- Add any other vegetables and cook until soft and cooked through.

-- Meanwhile, crack eggs in a medium-size bowl, and scramble them with a whisk or a fork.
-Add salt and pepper to taste.
+- Meanwhile, crack eggs in a medium-size bowl, add dairy (if using), a generous pinch of salt and pepper, and scramble them with a whisk or a fork.

 - Place sauteed vegetables in a greased pie dish or an 8x8-inch baking dish.
 Pour egg mixture evenly over the vegetables.

 - Bake for 20-30 minutes until the top of the eggs is no longer wet.

 - Remove from oven, allow it to cool slightly, then slice and serve.